The Worst Invasive Insects in Every State—and How to Deal With Them

 There are some 28 termite species that are considered to be invasive.
 The mere mention of their name strikes fear into the heart of any homeowner, and for good reason.
 Their destructive appetite for wood can cause structural damage to a home’s framing.
 Since a single colony of termites can contain up to 1 million specimens, it’s little wonder they pose such a grave threat.
 You can reduce the risk of termites, which are found mainly in the warmer southern half of the country, by storing wood materials, such as firewood, as far from your home as possible.
-You can also install termite baits around your home’s perimeter or hire a pest control company to perform annual inspections and termite treatments.
+You can also install termite baits around your home’s perimeter or hire one of the best pest control companies, like Orkin or Terminix, to perform annual inspections and termite treatments.

 RELATED: Solved!
 What Do Termites Look Like?

 With its bright-red coloring and black spots, the spotted lanternfly may be pretty to look at, but you should still squash it if you happen to find one.
 These pests, which arrived in the United States via a shipping container in 2014, inhabit Oregon, Wyoming, Texas, and Hawaii, where they feast on grapes, fruits, and roses.
 Then they release excrement on trees and shrubs, eventually poisoning and killing the plants.
 After slaying the lanternfly, call your local ag extension office to report it, and then purchase a trap to catch its companions.